1 Homeostasis

 Figure 1.1 – Negative Feedback Loop: In a negative feedback loop, a stimulus—a deviation from a set point—is resisted through a physiological process that returns the body to homeostasis. (a) A negative feedback loop has four basic parts. (b) Body temperature is regulated by negative feedback.

-A negative feedback system reverse deviations from setpoints, maintaining variables within a normal range.
+A negative feedback mechanism acts to reverse any deviations from a body systems setpoint in an effort to keep a system’s variables within its normal range.
 For example, if body temperature rises, sensors send signals to the brain, which then activates sweat glands to cool the body.
 Negative feedback prevents extreme fluctuations, maintaining a stable internal environment.

 Humans have a similar temperature regulation feedback system that promotes heat loss or heat gain (Figure 1.1b).
 When the brain’s temperature regulation center receives data from the sensors indicating that the body’s temperature exceeds its normal range, it activates the “heat-loss center,” causing blood vessels in the skin to dilate, increasing sweat production, and enhancing respiration to cool the body.